jdoleary/Spellmasons/docs/TasksCurrent.md

 Object { title: "Expanding", type: "card", description: description(), thumbnail: "images/spell/spellIconExpanding.png", maxCopies: 1, effect: effect(player), probability: 10, cost: {…} }
 ```
 ## next up
-- Write script for voice over and order
 - melee prediction is still off
 - archer LOS is drawn under walls which looks weird if it's under a wall but still gets to you because its the front of the wall
 - attack range shouldn't be red when explosion radius is red